 Nymph Lake, Dream Lake and Emerald Lake – 3 to 4 miles

-This heavily-traveled out-and-back trail passes three beautiful alpine lakes.
+The heavily-traveled out-and-back Emerald Lake Trail passes three beautiful alpine lakes.
 Start from Bear Lake Trailhead, and begin a steady 0.5-mile ascent along a crumbling asphalt path to Nymph Lake.
 From there the trail becomes a ribbon of soft dirt crossing through a boulder field before reaching Dream Lake.
 If you have a wide-angle lens this is the lake to use it at.
 Even better, get here early to catch one of the park’s best sunrise photo opportunities.
 Continue a steady ascent to Emerald Lake, the final yet spectacular destination.

 Sky Pond – 10 miles